-*Please note that there is a finite amount of funding available and decisions on the final amount of money allocated to each parent will depend on the popularity of the scheme in any given year and rest with the Finance Department.
+*Please note that there is a finite amount of funding available and decisions on the final amount of money allocated to each parent will depend on the popularity of the scheme in any given year and rest with Miss Phillips, Head of Inclusion.

 HOW CAN I CLAIM ADDITIONAL ‘TOP-UP’ FUNDING?

-If you would like to apply for additional funding under this scheme, please email the Finance Department at firstname.lastname@example.org, with the following information:
+If you would like to apply for additional funding under this scheme, please email Miss V Phillips at email@example.com, with the following information:

 - Your name and the name, Year Group, and House of your child.

-- What you intend to spend your additional funding on.
-E.g. I intend to continue tuition sessions for a further 6 weeks during the summer term / I intend to pay for an Easter Revision course, etc.
+- What you intend to spend your additional funding on eg I intend to continue tuition sessions for a further six weeks during the Summer Term / I intend to pay for an Easter Revision course, etc.